iam-k7/iam-k7/README.md

 🔬 Experiment with new AI trends and technologies

-🌱 Currently I learning DSA and Web Development
+🌱 Currently I learning DSA and Web Development & Design

 🔥 Exploring advanced deep learning architectures